Be A Good Sport…. Please Share This Fishing Hook Guide!

 - Nickel plated hooks are my favorite.
 They come in both bright and black finish, look great and offer excellent corrosion resistance.

+For the bait fisherman there are various different styles of fish hook eyes.
+But for lure hooks, it’s much simpler!
 Treble Hooks: These basically come in three options: straight round eye, inline eye or straight, open eye.
 Round eye is pretty self-explanatory.
 Inline eyes are just round eyes, but oriented so that the lure body is nestled between two of the points, allowing the hook to sit more snugly against the body.
 Open eyes are less common and are used when there’s an advantage to omitting the split ring.
 They’re great for reducing noise and reducing the potential for front and rear hooks to get interlocked.

+Double Hooks: Double hook shanks are not soldered, which means the hooks can be attached to the lure without split rings.
+Apart from being extremely strong, double hooks are light and the lack of split rings makes them less noisy, too.
+Single Hooks: While bait hooks can have needle, upward, straight or downward facing eyes, single hooks for hard body lures tend to have straight, round eyes.
+To keep your lures running true, avoid using kirbed single hooks.
 If you use a standard single hook to replace the factory trebles on a hard body lure you’ll find the point will face sideways, unbalancing the lure.
-Instead, use either an inline single hook, or add an extra split ring to get the points aligned with the lure properly.
+Instead, use either an inline single hook, or add an extra split ring to get the points properly aligned with the lure.

 “Hooks are never sharp enough straight from the packet.
 Be sure to sharpen them before you use them”.

-Tips For Minimizing Rust:
+My Tips For Minimizing Rust:

-1. After salt water use, rinse hooks in freshwater and dry fully before stowing.
+1. After salt water use, rinse hooks in fresh water and dry fully before stowing.

 3. Use nickel plated or tinned hooks in preference to bronzed.